Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- He's also helped out on the ground, with 767 rushing yards (47.9 ypg) on 133 carries with two rushing touchdowns.
+- He's added 767 rushing yards on 133 carries and two rushing touchdowns, averaging 47.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Steelers.